 - Use of the library as a filming location (including still photography) must be approved in advance by authorized library staff.
 Any use of the names, marks, logos or trademarks of San Diego State University, SDSU, or abbreviations thereof is governed by CSU policy and California and Federal law.

 - Users are required to leave the library at closing, during emergency situations and evacuations, and whenever requested to leave by library staff or public safety personnel.
+Failure to comply with a request to leave the library, when requested, may be addressed to the University Police.

 - Users may not enter unauthorized areas of the library at any time.